Siege of Erivan (1804): Aftermath

 The Russians had suffered heavy casualties.
 A large proportion had died or ended up wounded, and another thousand had become ill.
-The rest had become weakened as they had to live and fight for five weeks on half rations.
+The rest had become weakened as they had had to live and fight for five weeks on half rations.
 Even during the retreat, the situation remained dire for the Russian soldiers.
 There was still a shortage of food and water amongst the soldiers, and as a large amount of their pack animals had died, they were forced to carry the equipment themselves.
 Furthermore, Iranian raiders pursued them, "picking off stragglers and setting fire to the parched fields".

 The Erivan siege had left the Georgia Governorate with insufficient troops during a period of increased Lezgin raiding.
 Tsitsianov had caused further aggravation amongst the locals of the Governorate by forcing local peasants to work under "extremely harsh conditions to improve the road across the mountains".
 This contributed to an increasing number of Georgians wanting the restoration of the Bagrationis, to which the Iranians gave military support.

 Even Tsitsianov was aware that he had failed at Erivan.
-This is further stipulated by the fact that the Russians didn't write an official report "of their own battle casualties for the siege of the campaign as a whole".
+This is further stipulated by the fact that the Russians did not write an official report "of their own battle casualties for the siege of the campaign as a whole".
 After returning to the Georgia Governorate, Tsitsianov reported to Alexander I (r.
 1801–1825).
 In order to save his reputation he blamed the failure of the siege on his subordinate generals, the Iranian governor of Erivan (Mohammad Khan Qajar), and on the "harsh terrain" which separated the Erivan Khanate from the Georgia Governorate.
 Tsitsianov stated that the Iranian governor needed to be "annihilated" if Russia wanted to achieve glory and a proper strategic position in the Caucasus.
 However, the person most to blame, according to Tsitsianov, was general and prince Dmitri Mikhailovich Volkonsky.
 According to Tsitsianov, the "disgrace" at Yerevan was caused by Volkonsky's failure to bring up supplies.
-What he did not decide to report was that the area between Erivan up to Georgia was controlled by the Iranians, who prevented Russian contingents from travelling between them, and that the Georgia Governorate needed every soldier it could muster for provincial peacekeeping and therefore could not spare troops to escort supplies.
+What he chose not to report was that the area between Erivan up to Georgia was controlled by the Iranians, who prevented Russian contingents from travelling between them, and that the Georgia Governorate needed every soldier it could muster for provincial peacekeeping and therefore could not spare troops to escort supplies.
 Alexander I received the report warmly; he subsequently recalled Volkonsky, and rewarded Tsitsianov.
 In contrast, a few years later, when Tsitsianov's successor Ivan Gudovich unsuccessfully besieged Erivan, Alexander condemned his expedition as "stupid" and sent him into retirement.

 Tsitsianov's campaign had resulted in numerous Armenian families leaving the khanate for the Georgia Governorate.

-The Iranian army, after the successful defense, in line with their customary protocol, received orders to disband for the winter with instructions to reassemble in the spring of 1805 for a new campaign.
+The Iranian army, after the successful defence, in line with their customary protocol, received orders to disband for the winter with instructions to reassemble in the spring of 1805 for a new campaign.